aigouzz/d3-project/README.md

 # d3-project
 use d3 to create a circle project.
-This is a example to show how to use d3 to make a circle project! you will be enjoying watching a new type!
+This is a example to show how to use d3 to make a circle project! you will be enjoying watching a new type of circle project~!